LazorKit LogoLazorKit

 Ed25519

 Standard Solana keypair.
 Verified by the Solana runtime.
-No counter required.
+No counter required — Solana's tx-level duplicate detection handles replay.

 Roles